 In addition to the pain women may feel as a result of not being treated surgically, endometriosis symptoms may be exacerbated by stress.
 Endonews reported on a study that showed stress enhanced the size of endometriotic lesions and contributed to inflammation and pain in women with endometriosis who are exposed to chronic stress.

 This two-fold situation can make it difficult to know when to seek care at an outpatient clinic or emergency room.
 Dr. Karli Goldstein, associate surgeon at the Seckin Endometriosis Center, said it’s important to “avoid the ER at all costs unless you have signs of something extremely acute — you are having trouble breathing, high sustained fevers, intractable nausea/vomiting (signs of bowel obstruction), or a history of pneumothorax.”

-Dr. Michael Nimaroff, senior vice president and executive director of Ob-Gyn Services at Northwell Health, reminded women to “reach out to your health care provider before going to the ER.”
+Dr. Michael Nimaroff, senior vice president and executive director of OB-GYN Services at Northwell Health, reminded women, “Reach out to your health care provider before going to the ER.”

 Worries about COVID-19, our family and friends, and job or school situations all contribute to stress — which can make symptoms worse.
 Dr. Lucy Erickson, the director of science programs at the Society of Women’s Health, said, “Taking care of yourself as best as you can, including your mental health, is really important.”
 Here are some actions you can take to maintain your physical and mental health during this stressful time:

-What are you doing to stay healthy during the COVID-19 outbreak and social distancing?
+What are you doing to stay healthy during the COVID-19 pandemic?
 How are you keeping stress in check?
 Please share your ideas in the comments below or post them on MyEndometriosisTeam.

 Stay up to date with the CDC’s situation summary about COVID-19.